 In 2017, 2018 and 2019 we received thousands of feedback submissions from people that helped us evaluate and improve the Emergency Mobile Alert system.

 The most recent nationwide test was held on the evening of 24 November 2019.
+In consideration of the COVID-19 pandemic situation, and the potential for confusion, the 2020 nationwide test of the Emergency Mobile Alert system was cancelled.

 Give us feedback about Emergency Mobile Alert.
 Information collected in this survey is used to make ongoing improvements to the alerting platform, which is used to keep people in New Zealand safe.